sammuelyee/docs/_cartodb-platform/import-api.md

   This value is set to *arcgis*.

 - **service_item_id**
-  This item contains the ArcGIS API REST URL targeting the imported ArcGIS layer.
+  This item contains the ArcGIS&trade; API REST URL targeting the imported ArcGIS&trade; layer.

 #### Example